DaviBT/Technical-systems-development-first-website/README.md

 <img alt="License" src="https://img.shields.io/static/v1?label=license&message=MIT&color=49AA26&labelColor=000000">

-- 🌠 This repository contains...
-<p>  This repository has the projects and exercises build during my technical systems development course in Senai Almirante Tamandaré.</p>

 - 🏁 What's the course duration?
 <p>  The course is on progress, it will last 2 years.</p>